kitspace/kicad_footprints/README.md

     git clone https://github.com/monostable/kicad_footprints
     cd kicad_footprints && ./init

-This downloads all the libraries in parallell but it can still take a while.
+This downloads all the libraries in parallel but it can still take a while.

 If you want to update all libraries to their latest versions do: